 While Figure 5 reports the difference between the two estimators in the most affected direction, one may also ask how different coefficients on individual regressors are.
 The average bias of individual coefficients is a counter-play of two forces.
 On one side, a larger number of regressors leads to a larger lower diagonal trace $tr(D'M_r)/T$ and thus to a larger bias in the most affected direction.
-At the same time, when the dimensionality of regressors is large, (a randomly selected) feedback direction is on average less aligned with any coordinate direction.
-Thus, the same size of the worst bias results in a smaller average individual coefficients bias when the number of regressors increases, as it spreads out among many individual coefficients.
+At the same time, when the dimensionality of regressors is large, (a randomly selected) feedback direction is, on average, less aligned with any coordinate direction.
+Thus, the same size of the worst bias results in a smaller average individual coefficient bias with more regressors, as it spreads out among many individual coefficients.

-In Table 1, we report the average fraction of coefficients that display a statistically significant difference between the OLS and the IV estimators.
-The average is taken over the Kcoefficients in the regression and over the 100 random regressions with K regressors that we draw from the macroeconomic data base described above.
-While the fraction of regressors with a statistically significant difference between the OLS and the IV estimators is declining with larger K, the absolute number of such regressors increases.
-We conclude that while most directions/coefficients are immune to the biases, a non-trivial fraction of coefficients are significantly affected.
+In Table 1, we report the average fraction of coefficients that display a statistically significant difference between the OLS and the IV estimates.
+The average is over the K coefficients in each regression and over the 100 random regressions with K regressors drawn from the macroeconomic database described above.
+While the fraction of coefficients with a statistically significant difference between OLS and IV is declining with K, the absolute number of such coefficients increases.
+We conclude that while most directions/coefficients are immune to the biases, a non-trivial fraction of coefficients is significantly affected.